-- What type of content you will produce.
+- What type of content will you produce?

-- On which channels you will distribute it.
+- On which channels will you distribute it?

 - How you will manage its production.

-3 examples of objectives that content marketing can help you achieve
+Three examples of objectives that content marketing can help you achieve

 Content Marketing can help you do three things: